 “He always cheers on everyone at practices and helps other players that need a little extra help.
 You can always count on him to grab equipment when needed and take charge.
-He is such a sweet kid to talk to and someone that is so easy to be around,” said senior and peer partner Molly Peterson.
+He is such a sweet kid to talk to and someone who is so easy to be around,” said senior and peer partner Molly Peterson.

-In order to be a good teammate one must follow the “three bs” according to Richter.
+In order to be a good teammate, one must follow the “three B’s” according to Richter.

 “Be nice, be kind, and be cheerful!”